CREAITIVE-THINKING/netflix_10k_RAG/README.md

      - Type: embed
      - Subtype: openai
      - Settings:
-       - Model name: text-embedding-3-small
+       - Model name: text-embedding-3-large
 ```

+After creation, you'll receive a workflow ID that looks like: `zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz`

 #### Run the Workflow
 ```
-Please run the workflow with ID: [Your workflow ID]
+Please run the workflow with ID: zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz
 ```

+After running, you'll receive a job ID that looks like: `jjjjjjjj-jjjj-jjjj-jjjj-jjjjjjjjjjjj`

-### Reference Workflow Job ID
+### Reference Workflow

-The example workflow used for this application has job ID: `613b0159-9de1-4500-96aa-24b8e7cef741`
+We've created a custom workflow that:
+1. Uses VLM-based partitioning with Claude 3.5 Sonnet
+2. Chunks documents by title with a 1000 character limit and 100 character overlap
+3. Embeds content using OpenAI's text-embedding-3-small model
+4. Stores the processed data in Pinecone

+This workflow effectively converts the raw Netflix 10-K PDF into a queryable vector database.

 ## Usage